Ghana Music Awards: Artist of the Year

-The Artist of the Year award is the highest and most prestigious of the awards given at the event given to the artist(s) adjudged by the CharterHouse, the VGMA Board and the general public as having the highest audience appeal, radio play, online streaming and popularity.
-The artist(s) must have a released hit single/album during the year under review to qualify/be eligible.
+The Artist of the Year award is the highest and most prestigious of the awards given at the event given to the artist(s) adjudged by the CharterHouse, the GMA Board and the general public as having the highest audience appeal, radio play, online streaming and popularity.
+The artist(s) must have a released hit single/album during the year under review to be eligible.
 Past and present Artist of the Year award winners: